 May we all move steadily down the path of our own writing roads.

-I view my writing as a job.
 I use that term loosely.
 Though I derive some income directly from my writing, like most authors, I also have a day job to help pay the bills.
 Few authors earn enough money through their writing alone to fully support themselves and their families.
 The vast majority have another source of income, even though it may be writing-related.
 Such is my case.
 (I’m a magazine publisher.)

 Still, I think it’s critical to treat writing like a job.
 This means: